-The purpose of the policy is to increase the transparency of healthcare spending and improve patients' knowledge on what and how much they pay for services provided to them from hospitals.
+The purpose of the policy is to increase the medical price transparency of healthcare spending and improve patients' knowledge on what and how much they pay for services provided to them from hospitals.
 The Final Rule for the Price Transparency went into effect on January 1st, 2021.

 Who Does This Policy Impact?

 The Price Transparency Final Rule impacts all hospitals operating in the United States with exception to those that are federally operated (ie. VA hospitals).

 What is the Purpose of the 2021 CMS Price Transparency Final Rule?

 The CMS Medical Price Transparency Final Rule states that:

 Each hospital operating in the United States will be required to provide clear, accessible pricing information online about the items and services they provide.

 With this medical price transparency policy, hospitals are now required to provide a comprehensive machine-readable file with all items and services.
 They must also have a consumer-friendly format of the shoppable services they provide.